Fostering equity in science

 ACerS commitment to diversity, inclusion, and equity

-The American Ceramic Society represents all people involved in the ceramic and glass industry.
+The American Ceramic Society represents all people involved in the global ceramics and glass community.
 Our common enthusiasm for solving grand challenges with ceramic and glass materials binds us and leaves no room for artificial boundaries.
 Therefore, we must continually challenge ourselves to create an interpersonal culture of diversity in the Society and do our best to export it throughout our sphere of influence.

-As part of those steps, ACerS Diversity & Inclusion Subcommittee developed this resource page to provide ACerS members and others in the materials science community a readily accessible list of recommendations for fostering diversity, inclusivity, and equity on an individual and organizational level.
+As part of those steps, ACerS Diversity, Equity, & Inclusion Subcommittee developed this resource page to provide ACerS members and others in the materials science community a readily accessible list of recommendations for fostering diversity, inclusivity, and equity on an individual and organizational level.

 Fostering community discussion

 Discussing diversity, inclusion, and equity as a community is one of the first steps to making the materials science and engineering profession more welcoming and inclusive.
 That is why ACerS, the Association for Iron and Steel Technology (AIST), and The Minerals, Metals & Materials Society (TMS) cohosted a town hall on these topics during Virtual MS&T20 on Wednesday, Nov.
 4.

 The ACerS Northern California Section also hosted a webinar on these topics on Sept.
 28, 2021.
 Speakers from academia, industry, and ACerS Board of Directors provided their insight regarding concrete actions for individuals and organizations to take to address subconscious biases and improve representation.

 To offer a platform for continuous discussion, the D&I Subcommittee launched a diversity and inclusion group within ACerS Member Community.
 ACerS members can take part in the discussion by joining the Diversity & Inclusion Member Community here.